digvijaybhakuni/mustache-eg/README.md

 mustache-eg
 ===========

-The Mustache make things esay
+The Mustache make things easy.
+Logic-less templete is fun.

+http://mustache.github.io/#demo this link to visit to know better about mustache in java......